RBC Life Insurance Review 2026

 • Annual Premiums: $5.05 billion

 The Co-Operators provide a one-year, renewable policy as well as longer term life insurance options with terms of 10, 15, 20, 25, or 30 years.
-Their one-year term coverage has a max coverage amount of $475,000 whereas their other terms more competitively offer up to $5 million.
+Its one-year term coverage has a maximum coverage amount of $475,000, while other terms offer up to $5 million.

 The Co-Operators have two participating whole life insurance products—Protector™ and Ascend™.
 The two products both offer guaranteed cash value after three years, dividends, and coverage for children.
 However, Ascend offers more choices for limited payment plans and the option to purchase paid-up additions with your dividends.
 Available coverage amounts for their whole life policies are not listed online.